A Comprehensive Guide to the Different Types of Concrete and Their Uses

 April 17, 2020

 Concrete is one of the most commonly used construction materials in the world.
 Wherever there is any inkling of infrastructure, one can almost always find concrete there as well.
 Not all concrete is the same, however.
+Understanding these different types is crucial for selecting the right material for specific construction projects, ensuring optimal durability, strength, and cost-effectiveness.
 There are various types of concrete that exist in the world for numerous uses.
 One of the oldest concrete recipes from the Romans was a mix of volcanic ash and hydrated lime.
 But it has been a few centuries since then; in that time, concrete has developed and has become both advanced and increasingly diverse.

 Modern Concrete

 Most commonly, regular concrete is created by mixing Portland cement with both an aggregate and water-chemical mixtures.
+Portland cement serves as the primary binding agent, while aggregates (which can include sand, gravel, or crushed stone) provide volume and structural stability.
+The water-cement ratio is crucial, as it directly impacts the concrete’s strength and workability.
 Often times, cement and concrete are incorrectly interchanged: concrete is the hard, rock-like substance that is so frequently seen in urbanized areas.
 Cement is an ingredient, the powder, used in the creation of concrete.
 It is the most-produced material on Earth and will continue to be so long as there is a need to create, rebuild, or improve infrastructure.

 High-Strength Concrete

 High-strength concrete is different from normal-strength concrete in the amount of force it can resist without breaking.
 The American Concrete Institute differentiates high-strength from normal-strength at a compressive strength of over 6,000 psi (pounds square inch).
-In addition to varying the proportions of the materials used in normal-strength concrete, silica fume is added to the mixture in order to strengthen the bond between the cement and the aggregate.
+In addition to varying the proportions of the materials used in normal-strength concrete, silica fume (a byproduct of silicon metal production that acts as a pozzolanic admixture) is added to the mixture in order to strengthen the bond between the cement and the aggregate.
 However, this admixture causes the cement to hydrate much faster, meaning that it dries quicker than usual.
-In order to keep consistent the balance between workability and strength, a superplasticizer is added to high-strength concrete.
+In order to keep consistent the balance between workability and strength, a superplasticizer (a type of high-range water-reducing admixture) is added to high-strength concrete.
 This slows down the chemical reaction between the cement and water, allowing for workers to place the concrete at a more effective pace.

 High-Performance Concrete (HPC)